DrYenyen/PPPwn-Troubleshooting/README.md

 Beginning to end PPPwn troubleshooting.

 # Windows Desktop side troubleshooting.
-1. Troubleshooting on windows is not straightforward .
+1. Troubleshooting on windows is not straightforward but you can try the following things.
-2. Confirm your ethernet adapter is NOT bridged.
+2. Confirm your ethernet adapter is NOT bridged with anything.
 3. Try changing the Npcap version to an older one.
-4. Confirm your ethernet adapter is functional by going into device manager and looking at "netword adapters".
+4. Confirm your ethernet adapter is functional by going into device manager and looking at "netword adapters" if there are any issues try reinstalling your adapter driver.
+5. If using Python preferably go to C++ otherwise make sure Python , Pip and Scapy are installed.
+6. Try a different windows device as sometimes no matter what you do issues cannot be resolved without reinstalling windows.

 # PS4 side troubeshooting.
+1. Failed to get IP when pressing on "Test Internet Connection" Usually a PC side issue look above for troubleshooting or check your PS4 internet settings by looking below.

 # Setting up the PS4 internet connection
 On your PS4
 1. Go to **Settings** and then **Network**